olol2/Conor_Keenan_Project/README.md

 The main.py pipeline does not scrape as for solely the data from transfermarkt would take multiple hours and in a different environment (footy311), so this is why all required inputs are already committed under data/processed/.

 Scraping scripts are provided for documentation/reproducibility under src/data_collection/, but they may be slower and less stable due to external website constraints.
+> Note: Scripts in `src/data_collection/` are optional and not used by `main.py`.
+Depending on your local VS Code interpreter/linter configuration, you may see lint warnings for these files even though they run correctly.

 ### 8.1 Seperate scraping environment
 Scraping was performed in a separate environment (footy311, Python 3.11) because some scraping dependencies are more stable on Python 3.11 than on Python 3.13.